Julia Stone: 2005–present: Julia and Angus

+Although Julia and her younger brother, Angus, have always clearly communicated to the public that they are siblings, fans have mistook the pair for a married couple due to their shared last name.

 Angus & Julia Stone's second album, Down the Way (March 2010), debuted at number one on the ARIA Albums Chart and was certified 3× platinum in 2011.
 It was the highest-selling album by an Australian artist for 2010.
 At the ARIA Music Awards of 2010 the duo won ARIA Album of the Year for Down the Way and ARIA Single of the Year for "Big Jet Plane".
 The track "Big Jet Plane" was voted number one in the Triple J Hottest 100 in 2011 by the station's listeners.